Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Don't be so hard on yourself.
 Despite rumors to the contrary, starting seeds in egg cartons is not easy, nor is it practical.
 Egg cartons are not really deep enough or wide enough to get most seedlings off to a decent start.
 To make some cheap and easy (biodegradable) pots, try this method using newspaper:

 As for the simplest way to start seeds indoors, once you have your starter pots, fill them to within 1 inch of the top with a commercially available seed starting mix (it's a good idea to dampen the mix with water before filling your pots with it).
 This type of mix is not like regular potting soil or topsoil, which is considered too heavy for starting seeds indoors.
 Instead, seed-starting mix usually contains a mixture of peat moss and vermiculite (sometimes sand, lime, or plant food is mixed in).
-In general, the finer the seeds, the lighter the growing medium needs to be to get them started.

 Place 2 to 3 seeds per pot, cover them with a thin layer of mix and water thoroughly.
 (If necessary, use a hand-held spray bottle to avoid washing away the seeds).
 In general, keep the growing medium moist, but not wet.